 Intermediate chess puzzles like these are very often mate in 2 puzzles.
-Working on different chess puzzles will help you see deeper into your games.You may also want to try chess puzzles where you don't necessarily solve for mate, but just to find the winning move.
+Working on different puzzles will help you see deeper into your games.You may also want to try puzzles where you don't necessarily solve for mate, but just to find the winning move.
 In those types of puzzles, you are looking for a move that either wins material or gives you an overwhelming positional advantage.

-Taking chess lessons from a qualified chess teacher or instructor can also help a lot because you get instant feedback on your games and it’s tailored directly to you.
+Taking lessons from a qualified chess teacher or instructor can also help a lot because you get instant feedback on your games and it’s tailored directly to you.
 But remember, always make sure you leave time to practice!

 “I like to coax my opponents into attacking, to let them taste the joy of the initiative, so they may get carried away, become careless and sacrifice material.”
 Korchnoi